Registration and Compliance Fees for Singapore Companies

 All companies are required to pay corporate tax on chargeable income derived from Singapore or foreign income remitted into Singapore.

-For companies whose taxable annual turnover exceeds S$1 million, they must also pay a consumption tax in the form of Goods and Services Tax (GST).
+For companies whose taxable annual turnover exceeds S$1 million, they must also pay a consumption tax in the form of a Goods and Services Tax (GST) at prevailing rates.